I often hear my students or the seamstresses around me say:

 Want to get started: My 7 tips for beginners

-1. Choose a simple piece: a tee-shirt, a sweatshirt or a children's sarouel... with large straight lines and big curves
+1. Choose a simple piece: a t-shirt, a sweatshirt or a children's harem pants... with large straight lines and big curves

-2. Don’t skimp on the quality of jersey or thread.
-One might be tempted to buy cheap jersey to test their serger but... cheap jersey stretches, moves, is thinner (often) and therefore harder to work with, often resulting in mediocre results.
-I invite you to "sacrifice" a piece of good quality jersey to practice and tame the machine.
+2. Don’t skimp on the quality of cotton jersey or thread.
+You might be tempted to buy cheap jersey to test your serger, but cheap jersey stretches, shifts, is often thinner, and therefore harder to work with, usually resulting in poor quality.
+I encourage you to "sacrifice" a piece of good quality jersey to practice and get comfortable with the machine.

 Also buy good quality cones.
-It’s not necessary to spend a fortune on branded super spools but don’t take the cheapest ones that fluff and clog your machine.
+You don’t need to spend a fortune on premium brand cones, but avoid the cheapest ones that shed lint and clog your machine.

 3. Start practicing on scraps to: